-Kudu hunting is nearly always the first trophy for a hunting safari in Africa.
-Indigenous to the Eastern Cape South Africa, kudu occurs in significant numbers.
+Kudu Hunting is readily available in South Africa.
+Indigenous to the Eastern Cape, South Africa, and Kudu occur in significant numbers.

 Table of Contents

-All-Inclusive $4500 Starter Plains Game Package for 7 trophies and 8 days hunting.
-(Inclusive of a Kudu Trophy)
+All-Inclusive $4500 Starter Kudu Hunt Package for seven trophies and eight days hunting.
+(Inclusive of a Kudu.)

 - Mountain Reedbuck

 Shot placement must be in the bottom third of the animal directly above the front shoulder.
 This will ensure a heart or lung shot.
 Avoid head and neck shots, which are high-risk.

 Your kudu bull trophy should have an average shoulder height of around 54 inches, weigh about 340 pounds, and have a Horn Length of approximately 43 – 47 inches.

 The minimum score under Safari Club International for an East Cape kudu is 98.
 Add the length of each horn and the circumference of the bases to get your SCI score.